 16 April 2018

-Camden Green Party has announced its candidates for the 2018 council election.
+Camden Green Party has announced its candidate for the 2019 by- election.
 Aiming to hold Sian Berry's seat in Highgate and gain more Green councillors to hold the council to account.

 The party's manifesto will be published soon, and will see candidates pledging to be a principled opposition on Camden Council, ensuring fairness and transparency, and standing up for council homes, clean air and youth services.